U.S. housing, regional factory data show economy's stamina

 | WASHINGTON

-WASHINGTON U.S. home resales hit a 3-1/2-year high in May and factory activity in the Mid-Atlantic region rebounded this month, backing the Federal Reserve's view that risks to the economy have diminished.
+WASHINGTON U.S. home resales hit a 3-1/2-year high in May and factory activity in the Mid-Atlantic region rebounded this month, backing the Federal Reserve's view of diminished downside risks to the economy's outlook.

 While other data on Thursday showed more Americans than expected filed new claims for unemployment benefits last week, the increase was not big enough to signal a material shift from the recent pace of moderate job growth.

+"What we see is consistent with the continued healing of the housing market," said Michael Hanson, a senior economist with Bank of America.

-In a separate report, the Philadelphia Federal Reserve Bank said its business activity index rebounded to 12.5 this month from minus 5.2 in May, marking the highest reading in two years.
+In a separate report, the Philadelphia Federal Reserve Bank said its business activity index rebounded to 12.5 this month from minus 5.2 in May.
+That was the highest reading since April 2011.

-A reading above zero indicates an expansion of manufacturing in the mid-Atlantic region, which covers eastern Pennsylvania, southern New Jersey and Delaware.

-The gain, which reflected a surge in new orders to a two-year high and an improvement in factory employment conditions, followed a similar bounce back in manufacturing activity in New York state.
+Any reading above zero indicates an expansion of manufacturing in the region, which covers eastern Pennsylvania, southern New Jersey and Delaware.
+The gain reflected a surge in new orders and an improvement in factory employment.

-Although a report from financial data firm Markit showed a slower pace of national factory activity in June, economists said the regional data suggested a survey from the Institute for Supply Management due early next month would likely show activity clawed back into expansion territory.

-"In the second half of the year, we will see a more meaningful improvement in the overall growth momentum," said Mulraine.

-In a third report, the Labour Department said initial claims for state unemployment benefits rose 18,000 last week to a seasonally adjusted 354,000.
-A four-week moving average, which irons out weekly volatility, rose 2,500 to 348,250 - a level economists usually associate with steady job gains.
+Initial claims for state unemployment benefits rose 18,000 to a seasonally adjusted 354,000, the Labour Department said in a third report.

+The four-week moving average for new claims, which irons out week-to-week volatility, rose 2,500 to 348,250 - below the 350,000 mark economists usually associate with steady job gains.

 Employers added 175,000 new jobs to their payrolls last month, with the unemployment rate ticking up a tenth of a percentage point to 7.6 percent.
 Job gains have averaged 172,000 per month over the last 12 months.